 WHEN TO APPLY

-The Call for Proposals is expected to be published on 3 December 2018, with a deadline for submitting Outline Proposals on 19 February 2019.
+The Call for Proposals was published on 3 December 2018, with a deadline for submitting Outline Proposals on 19 February 2019.
 Please note that these dates may still be subject to changes.

 WHERE TO APPLY